TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 # The Power Method

 The eigenvalues of an $n\times n$ matrix $A$ to a large extent characterize the matrix.
 In theory they can be found as the zeros of the characteristic polynomial.
-Already for $n \geq 3$ it is not an easy matter to find the exact zeros, and for $n\geq 5$ it is close to impossible.
+Already for $n = 3$ it is not an easy matter to find the exact zeros, and for $n\geq 5$ it is close to impossible.
 One way to go about then is to use a numerical method to solve an equation of degree $n$.
 Alternatively, there are algorithms more in the vein of linear algebra to find approximations of one or more eigenvalues.
 The simplest of these is the _power method_.
 This method often provides at least the eigenvalue of the largest absolute value (or, modulus).
 Note that this is in fact the most important eigenvalue concerning the stability or instability of the linear dynamical system connected to $A$.

 ## The Basics